monch1962/golang-httptest-spike/README.md

 - Go tests execute particularly quickly, and consume very few hardware resources when running
 - Go code quickly compiles into very small EXEs with no external dependencies
 - Go code can be cross-compiled for just about any platform so e.g. tests can be compiled on Windows laptops and run on Linux
-- it's fairly easy to turn Go code into code that will execute on serverless platforms such as AWS, Azure, GCP and KNative
+- it's fairly easy to write Go code that will execute on serverless platforms such as AWS, Azure, GCP and KNative
+- it should be possible to run multiple tests concurrently, and Go makes that particularly easy to implement
 - API tests should include the capability to support various timeout checks (http, ssl exchange, tcp), so they can be repurposed for negative test scenarios.
 This template includes that capability
-- test execution should be configurable at _runtime_; specifically endpoints, timeouts & verbosity shouldn't be written into test code
+- test execution should be configurable at _runtime_; specifically endpoints, timeouts, execution concurrency & verbosity shouldn't be written into test code
 - collections of tests, compiled into standalone EXEs, can potentially be reused for monitoring purposes for validating that test environments are functioning properly
 - API test code should be created on-the-fly from contracts and available environment test data, not written and supported by humans